 If you’re gluten-free, you’ll want to use gluten-free noodles.
 Be sure that any broth or bouillon, miso, and tamari you’re using are gluten free as well.

-Here’s what you will need for the soup base.
+Here are the ingredients you will need for the ramen soup base.

 Put the following into a small to medium sized soup pot: